MaglioloLeonardo/NLP-Projects/README.md

 </ul>
 <br>
 For every subject related to machine learning was conducted a study of the algorithms for a choosen dataset, the work is present as pdf in the directory associated for each project.

+(It is possible that the formulas represented in the reports in English contain formulas rendered in a difficult to read manner, to consult them properly consult the Italian version)